GammaStrategies/awesome-uniswap-v3/README.md

 - [Impermanent Loss Calculator](https://www.desmos.com/calculator/i8h0wzqaci) - This tool shows how impermanent loss and portfolio composition work for Uniswap v3 positions.
 - [Multiple LP positions example](https://www.desmos.com/calculator/qknhcrktmz) - This tool shwos how multiple concentrated liquidity positions behave when stacked on top of each other in the same pool.

 #### Options Analysis
 - [Synthetic Options and Short Calls in Uniswap V3](https://lambert-guillaume.medium.com/synthetic-options-and-short-calls-in-uniswap-v3-a3aea5e4e273) - Research interpreting Uniswap v3 LP positions as synthetic options contracts
 - [Uniswap V3 LP Tokens as Perpetual Put and Call Options](https://lambert-guillaume.medium.com/uniswap-v3-lp-tokens-as-perpetual-put-and-call-options-5b66219db827) - Research on LP positions as pertetual options
 - [Understanding the Value of Uniswap v3 Liquidity Positions](https://lambert-guillaume.medium.com/understanding-the-value-of-uniswap-v3-liquidity-positions-cdaaee127fe7) - Research on LP position valuation using an Options framework
+- [How to Create Perpetual Options in Uniswap v3](https://lambert-guillaume.medium.com/how-to-create-a-perpetual-options-in-uniswap-v3-3c40007ccf1) - Guide on how to implement Uniswap v3 positions as perpetual options
 - [A Guide for Choosing Optimal Uniswap V3 LP Positions, Part 1](https://lambert-guillaume.medium.com/a-guide-for-choosing-optimal-uniswap-v3-lp-positions-part-1-842b470d2261) - Statistical analysis of LP positions
-- [How to Create Perpetual Options in Uniswap v3](https://lambert-guillaume.medium.com/how-to-create-a-perpetual-options-in-uniswap-v3-3c40007ccf1) - Guide on how to implement Uniswap v3 positions as perpetual options
 - [A Guide for Choosing Optimal Uniswap V3 LP Positions, Part 2](https://lambert-guillaume.medium.com/a-guide-for-choosing-optimal-uniswap-v3-lp-positions-part-2-4a94b0a12886) - Derivation of "effective liquidity", combining expected time spent "in the money" with the Uniswap v3 capital efficiency.
+- [Pricing Uniswap v3 LP Positions: Towards a New Options Paradigm?](https://lambert-guillaume.medium.com/pricing-uniswap-v3-lp-positions-towards-a-new-options-paradigm-dce3e3b50125) - Analysis of the risk-reward tradeoffs of one tick positions in Uniswap v3 when interpreted as options

 #### Layer 2 Reserach
 - [Understanding Fees in Optimistic Ethereum: Part 1](https://optimismpbc.medium.com/what-to-expect-when-eths-expecting-part-1-9bb5cbccb7c1) - Research on swap fee changes from Optimism